dmitry-viskov/pylti1.3/README.rst

 LTI Message Launches
 --------------------

+This is draft of API endpoint.
+Wrap it in library of your choice.

 Create ``FlaskRequest`` adapter.
 Then create instance of ``FlaskMessageLaunch``.
-This one lets you access data from LTI launch message successful launch.
-Here's place for your user creation/update/login logic and redirect to tools content.
+It lets you access data from LTI launch message if launch was successful.
 Handle exceptions.

 .. code-block:: python